 How a New Car Purchase Can Affect Insurance Costs

 - A financed new car purchase always requires full coverage car insurance by the lender.

 - Going from liability only car insurance policy to a full coverage policy can be costly.

 - Even upgrading a vehicle and keeping the same coverage could result in a rate increase.

 - The loss payee needs to be added to the policy as soon as possible.

 Starting your search all over again is an option when you realize you can not afford all aspects of the new vehicle, but planning ahead is clearly the best option.
 It is a mistake to allow the lender to make the change for you because you may not get the coverage you want or know how much it costs.

 At the very least, speak with your agent after your lender gives the agent all the pertinent information like the new car's VIN and loss payee information.
 Take the time to ask about coverage options, deductible limits, gap insurance, and reducing coverage on any of your older vehicles to help cover the cost.
 Ask your agent to review your policy for discounts.
 Now is the best time to make the request because it is on your mind.
-Putting it off for later may result in not having coverage you need at the time of a loss.
+Putting it off for later may result in not having the coverage you need at the time of a loss.
 Insurance is not something you can procrastinate on.

+Ask about when the change to your car insurance is going to hit your billing cycle.
+If you have a payment due within the next week, you will likely be hit with two solid months of rate increase all wrapped up in one bill.
 It is something to consider if you are spending all of your savings on a down payment for the new car.
 Car insurance billing cycles can be confusing for many people.
 Making a larger payment on your current car insurance bill will most likely offset the cost for the upcoming month.